Cumberland County Conservation District Rain Barrel Project

 Project Summary

-Each year the Conservation District partners with Cumberland Valley Vo-Ag students to construct 50 rain barrels made from reused food grade barrels.
+Each year the Conservation District partners with Cedar Cliff High School students to construct 50 rain barrels made from reused food grade barrels.
 The barrels are sold on a first come, first served basis.
-The Conservation District applies for a grant which we use to reduce the cost of the rain barrel to recipients.
 Usually in early April, we send out brochures to our rain barrel mailing list and the first 50 people who return the order form with their payment receive a rain barrel.
-We distribute the barrels in May at Cumberland Valley High School.
+We distribute the barrels in May at Cedar Cliff High School.

-The barrels are black pickle barrels, approximately 55 gallons, with lids that screw on, and have screen on them to keep mosquitos out.
-There is a drain on the bottom where a hose can be hooked up, and a standard spigot up high enough that a bucket fits under it.
+The barrels are black pickle barrels, approximately 55 gallons, with lids that screw on, and have a screen on them to prevent mosquito breeding.
+There is a drain on the bottom where a hose can be hooked up, and a standard spigot where a bucket can be filled.
 There is also an overflow hose to control extra water when the barrel is full.

-We plan to do this project again next year, so if you would like a rain barrel, please contact us to be added to the mailing list.
+This is an annual project, so if you would like a rain barrel, send us an email to be added to the mailing list.

 Photos (click on a thumbnail to view larger size)